-This page will cover the different aspects of a trip to Barcelona during Covid-19 times from transport from Barcelona Airport, public transportation in the city and hotels to the top tourist attractions, guided tours, flamenco shows, beaches, bars, restaurants and nightlife.
-You can still enjoy a wonderful visit to Barcelona -provided there are no restrictions- and it can be a good time to visit the city with fewer tourists as it means better deals, more personalised service and less time waiting in queues.
+This page will cover the different aspects of a trip to Barcelona during COVID-19 times from COVID certificates needed to enter Spain, transport from Barcelona Airport, public transportation in the city and hotels to the top tourist attractions, guided tours, flamenco shows, beaches, bars, restaurants and nightlife.

 Barcelona is under the so-called "new normality" since the 19 June 2020.

 The COVID-19 situation is constantly monitored by the public authorities and new measures have been taken to limit possible outbreaks.

 The most important measures to be aware of to visit Barcelona are available on our page:

 All safety measures are available on the official website of the town hall of Barcelona: https://www.barcelona.cat/covid19/en

 Please note that measures are changing frequently so we recommend that you check the links above to get the latest updates in addition to reading this page, which we endeavour to update as often as possible.